 Digital Imaging in Communications and Medicine (DICOM) is a program that is revolutionizing the medical world as we know it.
 DICOM is a system for taking high-quality images of the interior organs indicated above and processing those images.
 It is a universal system that combines image processing, sharing, and analysis for the comfort and comprehension of patients.
 This service is comprehensive and is quickly becoming a requirement.

-Technology: Image sharpening and restoration is improving photographs captured by modern cameras or modifying images to obtain the desired product.
+Image sharpening and restoration is improving photographs captured by modern cameras or modifying images to obtain the desired product.
 This includes the zooming, blurring, sharpening, grayscale to color translation, picture recovery, and picture recognition processes.

-- Facial Recognition: Face recognition is a computer technology that determines the positions and sizes of human faces in self-assuring digital photographs.
+Face recognition is a computer technology that determines the positions and sizes of human faces in self-assuring digital photographs.
 It identifies face features and ignores everything else, such as architecture, trees, and bodies.

-- Remote Sensing: Remote detecting is the acquisition of data about an article or an incident on a small or large scale using a recording or continuing detecting apparatus that is not in direct touch with the article.
+Remote detecting is the acquisition of data about an article or an incident on a small or large scale using a recording or continuing detecting apparatus that is not in direct touch with the article.
 Remote detecting is, in practice, face-to-face data collection employing a variety of devices to collect data about a specific product or area.

-- Pattern Detection: The study or examination of pattern detection is based on image processing.
+The study or examination of pattern detection is based on image processing.
 In pattern detection, image processing is used to recognize elements in images, and then machine learning is used to teach a framework for pattern variation.
 Pattern detection is used in various applications, including computer-aided analysis, calligraphy detection, picture recognition, and more.

-- Color Processing: Color processing entails the manipulation of colored images as well as the use of various color locations.
+Color processing entails the manipulation of colored images as well as the use of various color locations.
 This also includes research into the transmission, storage, and encoding of color images.

 Developments in Digital Imaging